ddksr/cliist/README.md

 cliist -a something for the future
 ```

-List all tasks for today.
+List all tasks for today and tomorrow.
 Input: `cliist -q 'today, tomorrow'`

 Output: